Art at Work

 Art’s role in employee stress, health, and performance

 Akin to its proven rehabilitative influence in hospitals, art in the workplace has also been shown to benefit employee well-being and performance.
 This is significant, as the office can easily become a place of stress and tension, and people become cognitively exhausted after prolonged periods of highly-focused work.
 Viewing artwork, particularly realistic nature scenes, helps workers restore mental energy and reduce stress.
 Unsurprisingly, both of these effects boost brain performance.
 Seeing nature images in artwork has also been linked to lower levels of anger in workplaces.
-One in four American workers report feeling chronically angry, which has been linked to negative outcomes such as retaliatory behavior, interpersonal aggression, poor work performance, absenteeism, and increased turnover.
-People who work in environments decorated with aesthetically-engaging art typically experience less stress and anger in response to task-related frustration, and thus help to build a more collaborative and enjoyable workplace.
+One in four American workers reports feeling chronically angry, which has been linked to negative outcomes such as retaliatory behaviour, interpersonal aggression, poor work performance, absenteeism, and increased turnover.
+People who work in environments decorated with aesthetically-engaging art typically experience less stress and anger in response to task-related frustration and thus help to build a more collaborative and enjoyable workplace.

 Interpersonal interaction also results from art that sparks discussion among employees.
 If creativity, innovation, and open conversations are elements of an organization’s purported culture, the placement of engaging artwork can help substantiate these values and make them visually available.
 Employees tend to feel more cooperative and open to considering differing points of view when exposed to images they find pleasing, including images of places to which they feel a connection — for instance, an employee in New York City looking at a beautiful photo of Central Park, or an employee in London seeing a painting of the English countryside.